 Competing heavily with increasing success against the Hudson’s Bay Company, they merged with the Gregory, McLeod, and Co. in 1787.
-Soon afterward, Roderick Mackenzie and his cousin, Alexander Mackenzie joined the expanded operation with Alexander Mackenzie overseeing the exploration of the western territories.
+Soon afterward, Roderick Mackenzie and his cousin, Alexander Mackenzie, joined the expanded operation with Alexander Mackenzie overseeing the exploration of the western territories.

-The company originally confined operations to the Lake Superior region and the valleys of the Red, Assiniboine, and Saskatchewan Rivers but, later spread north and west to the shores of the Arctic and Pacific Oceans.
+The company initially confined operations to the Lake Superior region and the valleys of the Red, Assiniboine, and Saskatchewan Rivers but later spread north and west to the shores of the Arctic and Pacific Oceans.
 In Oregon Country, they constructed posts in present-day Washington and Idaho.
 Their wilderness headquarters was first located at Grand Portage on Lake Superior, but after 1805, they headquartered at Fort William, located at the present-day city of Thunder Bay, Ontario, Canada.

-Under pressure from the British government, the North West Company and the Hudson’s Bay Company were merged in July 1821 and the North West Company ceased to exist.
+Under pressure from the British government, the North West Company and the Hudson’s Bay Company were merged in July 1821, and the North West Company ceased to exist.

-The North West Company operated in a complex system of managers, assistants and contract workers.
+The North West Company operated in a complex system of managers, assistants, and contract workers.
 At the top level were the Montreal agents.
-These wealthy men controlled the company, ordered the trade goods, shipped them to the supply depot and sold the furs in European markets.
+These wealthy men controlled the company, ordered the trade goods, shipped them to the supply depot, and sold the furs in European markets.

 On the next level were the partners.
 They were part owners in the company and lived year-round in the interior.
 Partners managed the trading activities in a region.
-They negotiated directly with the Indians, supervised the traders in their districts and watched the activities of rival companies.
+They negotiated directly with the Indians, supervised the traders in their districts, and watched the activities of rival companies.